Interacting with a Child Who Has Autism Spectrum Disorder

 Breaking through the barriers of ASD

 ASD has no cure.
 But there is hope through treatment.
-Many children can learn to communicate
+Many children with ASD can learn

-and interact.
-Healthcare providers and mental health experts have learned a lot about
+to communicate and interact.
+Healthcare providers and mental health experts have learned

 Here are some things we know about children with an ASD:

 They may not be able to understand your nonverbal communications.
 They may not react

 They take things literally.
 You need to be careful to say exactly what you mean.
 If